cs-open-project/projectsfound/README.md

 介绍: StormCrawler is a collection of resources for building low-latency, customisable and scalable web crawlers on Apache Storm.

-### Teaclave[Incubating]

-Description: Teaclave is a universal secure computing platform.

-介绍: Teaclave is a universal secure computing platform.

 ### Texera[Incubating]

 Description: Texera is an open-source system to support collaborative data science, AI, and ML using GUI-based workflows.
 Our vision is to develop a system to support cloud platforms on which users can easily analyze data and use AI/ML techniques provided as operators.
 Users with various backgrounds, irrespective of whether they know coding or not, can collaborate on the same project to construct a pipeline.
 Experienced users can use programming languages such as Python, R, Java, and Scala to implement customized computation logic.
 The platform allows users to pause the execution of a workflow to investigate the operator states, and resume the execution at a later time.
 The platform can be used by a research community to publish valuable resources such as data sets, workflows, and ML models to share their domain-specific knowledge and support reproducibility of scientific research.
 The platform also allows users to elastically request computing resources from public clouds for computationally-intensive tasks.